kennyalive/Language-Arena/README.md

 ----------
 DigitalWhip divides benchmarks into 2 categories: simple benchmarks and complex benchmarks.

-#### Simple benchmarks.
+##### Simple benchmarks
-The benchmarks that implement some basic algorithm with simple logic and small amount of code.
-It is expected that the compilers being tested will show similar performance in simple benchmarks.
+The simple benchmarks implement some basic algorithm with simple logic and small amount of code.
+It is expected that compilers will produce executables with similar performance for simple benchmarks.
 If it's not the case it means that either compiler is not mature enough or architecture of programming language itself imposes limitations for generating high performance code.

-#### Complex benchmarks.
+##### Complex benchmarks
-The benchmarks that implement non-trivial algorithms that allow to test both influence of language design on performance characteristics and also provide an opportunity for compilers to demonstrate theirs optimization capabilities.
+The complex benchmarks implement non-trivial algorithms.
+This allows to test influence of language design on performance characteristics and it also provides an opportunity for the compilers to demonstrate theirs optimization capabilities.

 DigitalWhip provides 2 simple benchmarks and 2 complex benchmarks: